samsarana/samsarana.github.io/_posts/2020-06-10-self-reward-shaping.markdown

 <!-- Footnotes -->
-[^1]:  If that makes no sense, don’t worry, it’s not really important for the rest of this post.
-[^2]: A lot of this post echoes CFAR’s [goal factoring](https://www.lesswrong.com/tag/goal-factoring) technique; I should think about what parts of this post, if any, make an original contribution.
+[^1]: A lot of this post echoes CFAR’s [goal factoring](https://www.lesswrong.com/tag/goal-factoring) technique; I should think about what parts of this post, if any, make an original contribution.